Michael-Cowie/Notes/Math/geometry/trigonometry.md

     <img src='./images/sin_wave_slowed.gif' width='800'>
 </div>

-We can extend the sine function to larger angle range.
+We can extend the sine function to a larger angle range.
 We can keep rotating around the circle, beyond $2\pi$.
 A negative angle will simply mean that we rotate clockwise.

 The sine function is periodic, which means,